bastienpaulfr/Treessence/README.md

 // Set time stamper to LogcatFormatter LogcatFormatter.INSTANCE.setTimeStamper(timeStamper);
 // Formatter can be set to a Tree
-...
+[...]
 ```

 ## DSL

-Since version 1.0, there is a dsl to configure Timber in Applications
+Since version 1.0, there is a Kotlin dsl to configure Timber in Applications

 ### Starting Timber